Going through trials and trauma are

 From this perspective, handling day-to-day

-trials and tribulations can be learning lessons for the soul and
+trials and traumas can be learning lessons for the soul and

 provide experiences to evolve the spirit.
 Understanding the spiritual